-Top Festivals for Spring/Summer
+Top Festivals for Spring & Summer in Georgia

 Georgia's winters are mostly mild, but we still jump for joy when spring arrives with its warm sunshine, beautiful blooms and lots of festivals.

-Celebrating begins at the Valdosta-Lowndes Azalea Festival in Drexel Park
+Celebrating begins at the Valdosta-Lowndes Azalea Festival

 each March.
 Fun abounds with a Paul Bunyan Lumberjack Show and the Wild Adventures Theme Park stage.
 Run a 5K race, try to outlast a mechanical bull, play in the KidZone and marvel at the rainbow of azalea colors.